pluralsight/guides/in-review/microsoft-net/asp-net-mvc-using-ajax-helpers-with-razor-partial-views/article.md

 The case study application, **BlipAjax** is a simple system for gathering, storing, and retrieving  geographic and other information about customers.
 It's not production-ready from either the design or coding perspectives; it exists to illustrate the concepts discussed in this guide.

-More importantly, Entity Framework, and the repository and MVVM design patterns are very much production-ready tools.
+More importantly, Entity Framework and the repository and MVVM design patterns are production-ready tools.
 The example project was constructed so you can start with the MVC template and put together your own solutions using these resources using the sample project as a guide.

 ### Entities